ShiroTakeda/econ-bst/README.md

 features:

 * The author-year type citation (you need `natbib.sty` as well).
-* Reference style used in economics papers.
+* Reference style used in economics papers (`econ.bst` is not a BibTeX style for a specific journal).
 * Highly customizable.
 You can easily customize reference style as you wish.

 ## Explanation of files